How to Choose Ski Boots | Basics for Freeskiing, Freeride Boots, and Backcountry Skiing

 [Toe]

-The toe side has a system where the tech insert on the welt is clamped with a pin to secure it in place.
+The toe side uses a system where a tech insert located on the edge is secured by being pinned down.

 [Heel]

-Hooks and holds the two bars on the heel piece of the tech binding.
+Hook and hold the two bars on the heel piece of the tech binding.

 POINT 8 | Inner boots